BoostedPenguin/PenQuiz-Backend/README.md

 # Run local production cluster <a name="runninglocalcluster" />
-If you want to run ConQuiz locally with Kubernetes you need the following pre-requisites:
+If you want to run PenQuiz locally with Kubernetes you need the following pre-requisites:

 * Docker Desktop installed
 * Kubernetes enabled in docker desktop